deshiyan1010/Face-Swap/README.md

 # Face-Swap
-Swap a face between image and a video
+Swap a face between image and a video or between two images.